SgtPooki/Tingle/DEVELOPMENT.md

   Then we close it after all `$_SESSION` references have been passed: `session_write_close();`.

   Try to issue these commands as close to the block of all session references as possible, since our framework probably does not support concurrency, and this way the lock on the session file can be released and other users requests can continue to be processed after the current.

+# Debug

+  I have added a debugging, more like a tracing, system that outputs method calls to the console.

+  It is configurable through the same `ZConfig` system with the following properties:
+    - `debug.enabled` - [Boolean]
+    - `debug.objectsToTrace` - `[<objectPath>, ...]`
+    - `debug.methodsToIgnore` - `{"<objectPath>": ["methodName", ...]}` - Used in debug options as `ignore`, but provided separately from that setting in the configuration interface.
+    - `debug.options` - [Object]
+      - `abbvFn` - [Boolean] - Abbreviate serialized function arguments in the output to a (much) shorter string, specified by `stringMax`.
+      - `argNewLines` - [Boolean] - Print the list of arguments on a new line.
+      - `stringMax` - [Number] - The number of characters to print for function parameters when `abbvFn` is true/enabled.

+  Note: Mixed properties that display their format are parsed as JSON, so don't forget to quote the keys in the objects and only use double quotes for strings!

 # Etc.